The international governing body of archery is the World Archery Federation, as the name change approved at the 2011 Congress.

 The original constituent assembly was made up of the following personalities: Gaston Quentin, Gaston Ducatel, and Paul Demare (FRA), Kalman von Kenderessy (HUN), Attilio Battistoni (ITA), Bronislaw Pierzchala, Captain Mieczyslaw Fularski and Mrs. Jeanne Kurkowska (POL), General J. Akerman and Emil Heilbron (SWE), Beda Pilotti, Jan Horn and Jaroslav Fiala (CZE), J.K.
 Boles (USA), who were joined by General Charles E. Macquoid on behalf of the British archers.
 They adopted the statutes and competition regulations, and a first motion requestiong the International Olympic Committee (IOC) to reintroduce Archery to the Olympic programme.

-Congress is the World Archery Federation’s highest governing body and is held every 2 years in conjunction with the World Outdoor Championships.
+Congress is the World Archery Federation’s highest governing body and is held every two years in conjunction with the World Outdoor Championships.

-Between Congresses it is governed by the WA Executive Board
+Between Congresses it is governed by the World Archery Executive Board

 to which the President, Vice-Presidents and Council Members are elected for four year terms.